swcarpentry-ja/carpentries-coc/topic_folders/communications/logos.md

 If you are unsure about whether you are able to use the logo for a specific purpose, [please email us](mailto:team@carpentries.org) for permission.

-### Teaching commecially
+### Teaching for profit

-All our teaching materials are freely available for re-use, but if you are teaching commercially, you may not call your course "Software Carpentry" or "Data Carpentry" or "The Carpentries", or use any of our logos, without first obtaining permission</a> from us.
+All our teaching materials are freely available for re-use, but if you are teaching for profit, you may not call your course "Software Carpentry" or "Data Carpentry" or "The Carpentries", or use any of our logos, without first obtaining permission</a> from us.

 To seek that permission, [please email us](mailto:team@carpentries.org).